chijioke-ibekwe/raven/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-Raven is a Laravel package that handles sending notifications through multiple channels in a project, and allows you to focus on more important parts of your business logic.
-Currently, Raven supports sending email notifications (through Sendgrid) and database notifications.
+In Laravel, constantly creating notification classes and repeating the same notification logic can be tiring, especially for notifications-heavy projects.
+Raven makes sending notifications in Laravel a breeze, and allows you to focus on more important parts of your business logic.
+Currently, Raven supports sending email notifications (via Sendgrid and Amazon SES) and database notifications.
 SMS notifications support will be integrated soon.

 ## 🏁 Getting Started <a name = "getting_started"></a>